 Explore an exciting breadth of academic discourse on the history of British railways between 1825 and 2010.

 This unique Masters programme covers a range of perspectives crossing social, cultural, political, business, economic and technological boundaries.
-You'll develop a comprehensive understanding of the role of the railway in history and the broader impact of historical events on the transport and mobility industry.
+You'll develop a comprehensive understanding of the role of the railway in British history and the broader impact of historical events on transport and mobility.

 This interdisciplinary course will enable you to analyse key themes and material on Britain's railways and participate in lively forums and discussion sessions with a supportive discipline expert.
 You'll gain independent research and analysis skills and produce a dissertation on a topic of your choice within railway, transport and mobility history.

 Stimulating and challenging.
 The course content explores many facets of British railway history that as a ‘hobbyist’ I was previously unaware of.
-I have thoroughly enjoyed it.Nigel, Railway Studies (2017 Graduate)
+I have thoroughly enjoyed it.Nigel, MA Railway Studies

 Broaden your academic horizons alongside enthusiastic staff and students.